 method MyClass.IncrementCount(aBy: Int32); require aBy > 0; begin fCount := fCount + aBy ensure fCount - aBy = old fCount; end;

-ensure section, the can be used to refer to the original value a parameter or field had before the method started.
+old Operator can be used to refer to the original value a parameter or field had before the method started.
 This can be useful for checking the validity od the result compared to previous state.
-Note that for heap-based (except Strings such as Classes, which receive special handling), the
+Note that for heap-based Reference Types (except Strings such as Classes, which receive special handling), the

 old operator only captures the old reference, but not the old state of the object it contains.